-26. Inventory Aging
+6. Inventory Aging

-Description: For purposes of this appendix, Inventory Aging generally describes a schedule of the trading unit'sdesk's aggregate assets and liabilities and the amount of time that those assets and liabilities have been held for the following periods: 0-30 days; 30-60 days; 60-90 days; 90-180 days; 80-360 days; and greater than 360 days.
-Inventory Aging should measure the age profile of the trading unit'sdesk's assets and liabilities.
+Description: For purposes of this appendix, Inventory Aging generally describes a schedule of the trading desk's aggregate assets and liabilities and the amount of time that those assets and liabilities have been held.
+Inventory Aging should measure the age profile of the trading desk's assets and liabilities.

-General Calculation Guidance: In general, Inventory Aging shouldmust be computed using a trading unit'sdesk's trading activity data and shouldmust identify the value of a trading unit'sdesk's aggregate assets and liabilities.
-In addition, Inventory Aging shouldmust include two schedules, an asset-aging schedule and a liability-aging schedule.
-The asset-agingEach schedule shouldmust record the value of the trading unit's assets that have been held for: 0-30 days; 30-60 days; 60-90 days; 90-180 days; 180-360 days; and greater than 360 days.
-The liability aging schedule should record the value of the trading unit's assets or liabilities that have been held for: 0-30 days; 30-60 days; 60-90 days; 90-180 days; 180-360 days; and more than 360 days. over all holding periods.
+General Calculation Guidance: In general, Inventory Aging must be computed using a trading desk's trading activity data and must identify the value of a trading desk's aggregate assets and liabilities.
+Inventory Aging must include two schedules, an asset-aging schedule and a liability-aging schedule.
+Each schedule must record the value of assets or liabilities held over all holding periods.
 For derivatives, other than options, and interest rate derivatives, value means gross notional value, for options, value means delta adjusted notional value and, for interest rate derivatives, value means 10-year bond equivalent value.